mohammedFazil3/FuelFlow/README.md

 *   `persistence.js`: Handles direct communication with the MongoDB database.
 *   `business.js`: Contains the application's business logic, interacting with the presentation and persistence layers.
 *   `presentation.js`: Handles interactions with the user/frontend.

-## Contributing

-(Optional: Add specific guidelines if you want others to contribute)

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
-(Create this file if you include contributing guidelines)

-## License

-(Add your project's license, e.g., MIT, GPL, Apache 2.0)

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
-(Create this file if using a specific license)